tc80/cloudflare-ping/README.md

 ## Tests

-There are several tests/examples of running the application located in the folder `test/`.
+There are several tests/examples of running the application in the `Makefile`.
+For example: `make run ping-google-dns-ipv6` pings Google's IPv6 DNS 5 times and outputs the statistics.
+Remember to build before running.